-Dr Groves is the Clinical Director of both the South Dartmoor & Totnes and South Hams Primary Care Networks (PCN's).
+Dr Stevens is the Clinical Director of South Hams Primary Care Networks (PCN).

-She enjoys facilitating the good work that goes on within the various teams.
-She encourages ideas and implementation of those ideas through team effort.
-She is here to listen and take an overview.
-She looks to the future and plans for our network to be successful and sustainable in the long-term.
-Her vision is that built from the network members and includes maintaining a strong market town, individual ethos of our practices while providing mutual support as we strive to provide the highest quality of care for all our residents.
+David enjoys facilitating the good work that goes on within the various teams.
+He encourages ideas and implementation of those ideas through team effort.
+He is here to listen and take an overview.
+He looks to the future and plans for our network to be successful and sustainable in the long-term.
+His vision is that built from the network members and includes maintaining a strong market town, individual ethos of our practices while providing mutual support as we strive to provide the highest quality of care for all our residents.